Xerios/ECS-Tween/README.md

 # ECS-Tween
 A very simple Unity tweening engine using pure ECS that works with GameObjects!

-This is still very early stage, and it only supports position tweening, and two easing types ( Linear and ExpIn )
+This is still very early stage, and it only supports position and rotation tweening, and two easing types ( Linear and ExpIn )
+Rotation and Position can be used simulatinously.

 ![Main screenshot](/Screenshots/main.png)
 ![Entities](/Screenshots/entities.png)